nslee333/dev-folder/task_app/project_notes.md

 21: Chore: Go through and eliminate any unused imports.

-Stopped at nodemon getting stuck
+Stopped at nodemon getting stuck\

+Commented out 3 server functions and the error was fixed, so that's where it's at.

+ts/js language server not working properly too